Lauren Flax Yoga

 More on the Eight Limbs of Yoga – Ahimsa

 The first of the eight limbs of yoga are the yamas, the “don’ts” of an ethical life.
 There are five yamas, the first of which is ahimsa, non-violence or non-harming.
 In the broadest sense, ahimsa means avoidance of causing physical harm to living beings, humans and critters alike.
-However, there is far more to the practice of ahimsa; it also applies to emotional harm, spiritual harm, or any other kind of harm.
+However, there is far more to the practice of ahimsa.
+It also applies to emotional harm, spiritual harm, or any other kind of harm.

 It can be troubling to examine how each of our actions relates to ahimsa.
-Every action can contribute to suffering in some way, from the origin of the clothes we buy to the food we eat, to ignoring the needs of a spouse or friend, or driving aggressively.
-While awareness of the impact of our actions is extremely important, sometimes it can leave us overwhelmed, forgetting about the practice of ahimsa toward ourselves.
+Every action can contribute to suffering in some way, from the origin of the clothes we buy to the food we eat, to ignoring the needs of a spouse or friend, to driving aggressively.
+While awareness of the impact of our actions is important, sometimes it can leave us overwhelmed, forgetting about the practice of ahimsa toward ourselves.

 The physical practice of yoga is a safe means for examining the ways in which we cause harm to ourselves with our thoughts and our expectations.
 Where does the mind go in a difficult posture?
 Do you get mad at yourself for not being able to achieve your ideal?
 Do you push yourself to the point at which you harm your body?
 Do you accept the posture as it is in your body?
 Or is it during difficult postures that you check out, adjust your clothing, take a drink of water?
 Do these thoughts, ideas, and expectations serve you, or harm you?